OlexiiMelnik/cinema-app/README.md

 - display list of all cinema halls;
 - give all info about orders by user;
 - give all info about active movie sessions on requirement date.
+# PROJECT STRUCTURE
+The project follows a 4-tier architecture:

+1.Data Access Tier: This tier is responsible for handling data storage and retrieval.
+It is implemented using Data Access Objects (DAO).

+2.Service Tier: This tier is responsible for implementing business logic and processing data received from the Data Access Tier.
+It is implemented using Service classes.

+3.Presentation Tier: This tier is responsible for handling user interactions and presenting the data to the user.
+It is implemented using Controllers and JSP pages.

+4.Security Tier: This tier is responsible for securing the application and handling user authentication and authorization.
+It is implemented using Spring Security.